Most Rocky Sub-Neptunes are Molten: Mapping the Solidification Shoreline for Gas Dwarf Exoplanets: Methods

-As in previous modelling, we implement a parametrised conductive boundary layer at the mantle-atmosphere interface \citep{elkins_Linkedma_2008, Nicholls2024}.
-The temperature at the topmost layer of the mantle is used to calculate the temperature at the bottom of the boundary at each time-step, assuming a boundary layer thickness of 1\,cm and a thermal conductivity of 2 W m$^{-1}$ K$^{-1}$ \citep{Nicholls2024}.
 The surface temperature and mantle melt fraction (by mass) are then used to determine the chemical composition of the atmosphere using the \texttt{CALLIOPE} equilibrium outgassing model \citep{Bower2022,Nicholls2024,Boer2025}.
 In this work, we use \texttt{CALLIOPE} to solve for the partial pressures of eight volatile species: H$_2$, H$_2$O, CH$_4$, CO, CO$_2$, O$_2$, NH$_3$ and N$_2$.
-Sulfur chemistry is not included due to its negligible impact on climate in a H$_2$-dominated atmosphere \citep{Hu2013, Nicholls2025d}.
-We determine the partial pressures of the volatile species using empirically-derived solubility laws \citep{ONeil2002,Ardia2013,Armstrong2015,DASGUPTA2022,Gaillard2022,SOSSI2023} and equilibrium thermochemical coefficients \citep{Stull1965,Chase1982}.
-We specify the following parameters as input to the calculation of the composition of the outgassed atmosphere: the total mass of hydrogen in the mantle-atmosphere system (as fraction of the mantle mass), the C/H and N/H ratios of the bulk volatile inventory, and the oxygen fugacity ($f_{{\rm O}_2}$) of the near-surface mantle.
-The oxygen fugacity is quantified in our model in log-units relative to the $f_{{\rm O}_2}$ of the iron-w\"ustite buffer, which is assumed to only vary with temperature in our model.
+Sulfur chemistry is not included due to its negligible impact on climate in an H$_2$-dominated atmosphere (see appendix \ref{apsec:sulfurtests}).
+We do not include silicon chemistry because the radiative properties of major silicon-bearing species are poorly constrained \citep{Ito2025}, and appreciable silicon in the atmosphere would increase the mean molecular weight of the atmosphere beyond the gas-dwarf paradigm we explore (see Section \ref{subsec:gasdwarfwaterworlddefinitions}).
+We determine the partial pressures of the volatile species using empirically-derived solubility laws \citep{ONeil2002,Ardia2013,Armstrong2015,DASGUPTA2022,Gaillard2022,SOSSI2023} and equilibrium thermochemical coefficients \citep{Stull1965,Chase1982} (see appendix A for the details of the solubility laws).